Independent Research Grants

 - Grants are open to any student in any field at Emory.

 The Fox Center for Humanistic Inquiry is a focal point for humanities research at Emory University, and is dedicated to providing occasions and spaces for encouraging intellectual community and scholarship across disciplines.
-Students in the humanities and humanistic social sciences awarded a URP Grant can apply to be a FCHI/SIRE Fellow.
+Students in the humanities and humanistic social sciences awarded a URP Grant can apply to be a FCHI/URP Fellow.
 The Fox Center will offer up to four undergraduate fellowships fall and spring to support work on URP projects.
-Selected students will be awarded shared office space in the FCHI, plus the opportunity to participate in the intellectual life of the Center and its programs.
+Selected students will be awarded shared office space in the FCHI, plus the opportunity to participate in the intellectual life and programs of the Fox Center.

-If you would like to be considered for a FCHI/SIRE Fellowship, you should attach a 100 word essay to your application.
+If you would like to be considered for a FCHI/URP Fellowship, you should attach a 100 word essay to your application.
 In your essay, describe how being part of an interdisciplinary humanities research center would enhance your work.
-More information on previous FCHI/SIRE Fellows projects can be found at https://foxcenterresearchcommons.wordpress.com/.
+More information on previous FCHI/URP Fellows projects can be found at https://foxcenterresearchcommons.wordpress.com/.

 - UNOFFICIAL TRANSCRIPT: You may download a pdf of your unofficial transcript from OPUS.